mesmerai/news-aggregator/README.md

 # Method 2 | Deploy and Run in GCP/GKE

-First, set the Environment as above.
+First, set the Environment variables as above.

 ## Requirements
 - Install ```terraform, google-cloud-sdk (gcloud), kubectl```.
-- Create GCP project and service account withing the project
+- Create GCP project and service account within the project
 - Link the project to a billing account from GCP console
 - Set the  ```GOOGLE_APPLICATION_CREDENTIALS``` env variable for terraform to point to service account credentials
 ```